Kitchen Remodeling on the Cheap: Proven Ideas for Creating Your Dream Kitchen on a Budget

-But, since price is a always consideration in a budget kitchen, our first choice of material for a sink for the economy-minded is good quality stainless steel.
+But, since price is a always a consideration in a budget kitchen, our first choice of material for a sink for the economy-minded is good quality stainless steel.
 It is durable, easy to clean, heat resistant, tarnish free, less likely to break dishes than cast iron, blends well with just about every decor, and, best of all, is the most affordable sink.
 But don't grab the first sale sink you find at Lowes or The Home Depot.
 There are grades of stainless steel, some are much better than others.

-The steel alloy you want is Type 304 (also known as 18/8 for its composition that includes 18% chromium and 8% nickel), he most common stainless used in sinks.
+The steel alloy you want is Type 304 (also known as 18/8 for its composition that includes 18% chromium and 8% nickel), the most common stainless used in sinks.
 Less often used but still a good choice is type 302, the stainless alloy used to clad the top of the Chrysler Building in New York.
-There is a tiny difference in the composition of 302 and 304 steels, but either is very suitable for sinks.
+There is a tiny difference in the composition of 302 and 304 steels but either is very suitable for sinks.
 These alloys have the best combination of chromium and nickel for superior corrosion resistance and durability.
 Also, they are fairly "soft" (for steel, that is), form easily, and have a little "give", reducing the chance of dish breakage.
 Look for Type 302 or 304 on the box.
 If the sink has one of these alloys the box will say so.
 If it does not, pass it by.

 The thicker the steel, the less susceptible it is to denting, bowing and noise transmission from pots and pans hitting the metal surface.
 The thickness, called "gauge"1, can be determined by its number.
 The lower the number, the thicker the steel.
 Most sinks come in 18 or 20 gauge steel.
 The 18 gauge is the thicker of the two and is more than adequate for residential sinks.
 If you can find a 16 gauge Type 302 or 304 sink on sale, then buy it, you cannot possibly go wrong with this commercial-grade sink.